We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

+The aircraft delivered a smooth and whisper-quiet ride, while the in-flight entertainment and onboard amenities were top-notch, especially for a domestic flight.

-The A220’s economy class experience is markedly better than other Airbus, Boeing, and McDonnell Douglas narrow-body jets.
-However, the Delta in experience for first class, while present, is less evident.
+The A220’s economy-class experience is markedly better than that of other Airbus, Boeing, and McDonnell Douglas narrow-body jets.
+The gap in the first-class experiences, while present, is less evident.

-With a range of nearly 3,400 miles, the Airbus A220 can be deployed on trans-continental domestic flights between cities such as Boston and Seattle.
-These are flights normally operated by larger narrow-bodies like the Airbus A320 and the Boeing 737.
-If I had the choice, I’d take the A220 all-day, every day.
+With a range of nearly 3,400 miles, the Airbus A220 can be deployed on transcontinental domestic flights, like between Boston and Seattle, normally operated by larger narrow-body jets like the Airbus A320 and the Boeing 737.
+If I had the choice, I’d take the A220 all day, every day.